UK open to looser 'Australia-style' trade deal with EU: source

 Johnson is due to give a major speech on trade on Monday, following Britain’s departure from the EU on Friday after nearly 50 years of membership.

+Canada does not follow EU rules, but some EU governments are reluctant to give Britain similar leeway to diverge on labour and environmental standards, given the much greater trade volumes involved.

+In some areas, such as the minimum wage, maternity leave and the elimination of single-use plastics, British standards significantly exceed EU minimums.

-Reporting by Elizabeth Piper; Writing by David Milliken; Editing by Daniel Wallis
+Reporting by Elizabeth Piper; Writing by David Milliken; Editing by Daniel Wallis and Andrea Ricci